You need to evaluate an effective roadmapping tool to help you stay on track. But how do you know which one will support

 Where Are Product Features Situated in the Product Development Hierarchy?

-For product managers to effectively oversee the development of a product, they need to break up the project into various categories or areas of focus.
+In order for product management to effectively oversee the development of a product, projects need to be broken up into various categories or areas of focus.
 For each of those areas of focus, document the strategic thinking behind it as well as the tactical details needed to complete it.
 Product features have a very specific place in this hierarchy.

 For most companies, particularly those using the agile method, the product development hierarchy might look like this, starting from the top strategic level and moving down into the tactical details: